Happy Feet – Useful Invention

 In 2008, Olvera cautiously mentioned her foot dryer idea to a friend who advised her to speak with Gene Holand, associate professor at Columbia Basin College’s Center for Innovation and Design.
 Olvera, with her daughter Juanita Grimaldo, hired patent attorney Bob Shaver of Boise to pursue a patent from the U.S. Patent and Trademarks Office in Washington, D.C.

 The idea for a foot dryer was not an easy sell to the patent examiner.
-They had several rejections, but finally they succeeded in convincing the examiner.
+They had several rejections, but finally, they succeeded in convincing the examiner.
 Throughout the 30-month process, which cost Olvera several thousand dollars in legal expenses, she insisted her idea was worth the effort.
 Bogert, who spent decades building his own home-based business into a successful manufacturing enterprise with two dozen employees, said Olvera’s commitment to the project is admirable.
-Olvera said that seeing her father-in-law suffer with diabetes and having been around other diabetics convinced her that the need for a foot dryer was real.
-She realized that the patients have trouble keeping their feet dry and they get sores between their toes, and can lose them.
+Olvera said that seeing her father-in-law suffer from diabetes and having been around other diabetics convinced her that the need for a foot dryer was real.
+She realized that the patients have trouble keeping their feet dry and they get sores between their toes and can lose them.
 So the idea would be beneficial for them.
 She also feels that a lot of people around the world are going to need this.